-Large investments are viewed by the Physics Division as activities that require support from an individual or multiple programs that is substantial compared to the programs' budget.
+Any activity that requires a level of program support which is significant compared to the associated program budget is considered by the Division of Physics to be a large investment.
 Designation of an activity as a large investment, and therefore subject to the guidelines, is made by the Program Directors in consultation with the Division Director.

 Some of these large investments entail the acquisition or development of instrumentation.
 Large investments may also come in the form of long-duration efforts that require substantial funding over multiple award cycles while not necessarily requesting significant investments in a single award cycle.
 Activities that receive this designation typically aim to achieve a focused goal and may involve several individual or group awards.
 Large investments are not defined by a specific dollar amount, as these will vary by program.
 However, in all cases these projects require significant commitments from the individual programs, and therefore require special consideration.
-The largest of these investments may involve midscale funding, which is allocated by the Division Director.
+The largest of these investments may involve PHY midscale funding, which is allocated by the Division Director.
 Two modes are described below: A) Midscale Instrumentation and B) Long-duration activities.